-Activity Evidence that supports this approach Challenge number(s) addressed Targeted Literacy intervention through the purchase of Lexonik.
-Phonics has a positive impact overall (+5 months) and is an important component in the development of early reading skills, particularly for children from disadvantaged backgrounds.
-Phonics EEF 2, 3 Working with Regional Lead Practitioners across subjects, particularly in English and Maths to develop SoL sequencing, with a focus upon Mastery Learning.
+Activity Evidence that supports this approach Challenge number(s) addressed Targeted Literacy intervention through the purchase of Lexonik. £2365 Phonics has a positive impact overall (+5 months) and is an important component in the development of early reading skills, particularly for children from disadvantaged backgrounds.
+Phonics EEF 2, 3 Working with Regional Lead Practitioners, particularly across the Ebacc subjects, to review the curriculum and department action plans.
 Mastery Learning ensures students have gained the knowledge and skills required before moving on to the next topic.
 This ensures a personalised approach is maintained and no student is left behind.
 Mastery learning EEF 1, 2, 3 Develop metacognitive and self-regulation skills in all students through Form Time and workshops.
 This will involve ongoing teacher training.
 Teaching metacognitive strategies to pupils can be an inexpensive method to help pupils become more independent learners.
-There is particularly strong evidence that it can have a positive impact on maths attainment: Metacognition and self-regulation EEF 1, 2 Implementation of online homework platforms, including GCSEPod (£3440.21) and Seneca Learning (£700) Homework has a positive impact on average (+ 5 months), particularly with pupils in secondary schools.
-1, 2 Recruitment of Raising Achievement Mentor and SEND Inclusion Mentor to support the engagement, progress and attainment of identified students.
-(55,246) Mentoring has increasingly been offered to young people who are deemed to be hard to reach or at risk of educational failure or exclusion.
+There is particularly strong evidence that it can have a positive impact on maths attainment: Metacognition and self-regulation EEF 1, 2 Implementation of online homework platforms, including GCSEPod (£3,440.21) and Seneca Learning (£700) Homework has a positive impact on average (+ 5 months), particularly with pupils in secondary schools.
+Homework EEF 1, 2 Recruitment of Raising Achievement Mentor Literacy, Mentor to support with Maths and SEMH support worker to support the engagement, progress and attainment of identified students. (£86,910) Mentoring has increasingly been offered to young people who are deemed to be hard to reach or at risk of educational failure or exclusion.
 Mentoring EEF 1, 4, 5